0x30c4/fuck-spamers/README.md

-# Fuck Spamers And Fishers
+# Fuck Spamers And Phisher

-## This script sends fake email and password combination to the targeted fishing site.
+## This script sends fake email and password combination to the targeted phishing site.